scloud19/SECipedia/AWS/RDS/aws_rds_setting_up.md

     c) Must specify a DB subnet group that defines which subnets in that VPC can be used by the DB instance.

-  Currently here and at "Do you need failover support?" at http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_SettingUp.html